originjs/docs/docs/en/guide/cli/tools/README.md

 # Tools

-In addition to CLI of the web application framework, Origin.js also provides some utilities as follows:
+In addition to CLI for the web application framework, Origin.js also provides some utilities as follows:
 - Webpack to vite conversion tool
 - A migration tool from Vue2 to Vue3